longturn/freeciv21/docs/Coding/architecture.rst

 its own needs, which is used for single player games.
 It can also connect to a server managed externally, which is how multiplayer games work.

+The Freeciv21 code is old and evolved from a program written in C. It still bears a lot of this history, but this is being worked on.
+New code is written in C++, using modern constructs when it makes sense and relying heavily on the `Qt Framework <https://doc.qt.io>`_ for platform abstraction.
+This is currently most visible in the client, but there are plans are to convert the server as well.

 The source code has the following important directories:

 * :file:`dependencies`: code from upstream projects.